 This Great Ocean Road lighthouse is Australia’s oldest surviving lightstation and has been in operation since 1848.

 You’ll need around an hour to explore the area here.
 Along with the lighthouse there’s a telegraph station that housed Australia’s first submarine telegraph cable, relics from shipwrecks, dinosaur fossils and even a spooky UFO mystery… There are daily history and native food talks as well.
+(Note that these daily talks seem to be on pause – check the website for updates.)

 If you’re peckish, now’s a good time to grab something to eat.
 There’s a café at the lighthouse that serves snacks and light lunches – and fresh scones with jam and cream.